Canner/vulcan-sql-examples/covid19-global-data-api/README.md

 In this project, we expose some apis based on COVID 19 Global Data downloaded from [WHO Coronavirus (COVID-19) Dashboard](https://covid19.who.int/data), and `WHO-COVID-19-global-data.csv` is the downloaded file.

+You can see the [API documentation launched on fly.io](https://covid19-global-data-api.fly.dev/doc)

 ## Setup

 - [Install VulcanSQL from NPM](https://vulcansql.com/docs/get-started/installation#install-from-npm)